 Anytime you invest, it’s important to be careful and comfortable with your strategy.
 You always run the risk of loss whenever you put your money into any investment account.
 However, SoFi investing is as safe as any other robo-advisor.
 The use of index ETFs means that your portfolio follows overall market trends, which, over time, tend to head higher returns (despite short-term losses).

-On top of that, SoFi Automated Investing carries SIPC insurance, which protects account holders if the broker fails.
+On top of that, SoFi Automated Investing carries SIPC insurance, which protects account holders in the event that the broker fails.
 However, realize that SIPC insurance doesn’t protect your portfolio from losses due to market and economic events.

 Before you invest, check with resources like FINRA BrokerCheck and the Better Business Bureau to see what disclosures and complaints might be related to the company.